(Pocket-lint) - Google has had a wide range of video and chat solutions over the years, many discontinued and many overlapping in their offering.

-Google Meet has had a name change, previously known as Google Hangouts Meet.
-It's the enterprise group video conferencing solution that Google offers.
-It is available to all G Suite users, i.e., those businesses or schools that pay for Google services for their users.
-It is, essentially, Google's version of Zoom, coming in three tiers to match G Suite levels - Basic, Business and Enterprise.
+Google Meet had a name change in the last couple of years, previously known as Google Hangouts Meet.
+It started life as the enterprise video conferencing solution that Google offered.
+It is available to all Google Workspace (formerly G Suite) users, i.e., those businesses or schools that pay for Google services for their users.
+It is, essentially, Google's version of Zoom, coming in three tiers - Google Meet, Google Workspace Essentials and Google Workspace Enterprise.

-However, Google has made Google Meet available to anyone with a Google account, so it's free to the public, offering update 100 callers with no time limit, up until 30 September 2020.
-This makes Google Meet much more widely available.
+However, Google made Google Meet available to anyone with a Google account, so it's free to the public, offering up to 100 callers with no time limit.
 You can access it on meet.google.com.

 Google Meet sits alongside Google Chat as part of the communication solution designed for businesses, with Google Chat being an alternative to a service like Slack.
 Understanding Google Meet and Google Chat is easier when you consider the previous names - Google Hangouts Meet and Google Hangouts Chat.
 Essentially, they are grown-up versions of Google Hangouts, which is the consumer solution.
-You can access Chat on chat.google.com, although this service is still only available to G Suite users.
+You can access Chat on chat.google.com.

 Google Meet is all about video conferencing on the large scale.
-At a Basic level you get support up to 100 participants, but there's support for up to 250 participants or 100,000 viewers on a livestream at the top Enterprise level.
-Google has made it available to all account holders, for up to 100 participants with 24 hour time limits.
+At a free level, you get support for up to 100 participants, but there's support for up to 500 participants or 100,000 viewers on a live stream at the top Enterprise level.

-Google has been adding functions to Google Meet to make it more consumer friendly, adding controls, a gallery view, more advanced screen sharing options, including individual Chrome tabs - although some of these controls aren't as granular as Zoom when it comes to participant control and screen sharing.
+Google has been adding functions to Google Meet to make it more consumer-friendly, adding controls, a gallery view, and more advanced screen sharing options, including individual Chrome tabs - although some of these controls aren't as granular as Zoom when it comes to participant control and screen sharing.

 Google pushes the security angle, however, saying that it's encrypted in transmission as well as encrypted when saved on Google Drive.
 It supports video up to 720p and anyone with a Google account can join a Google Meet.